-Weetzie about 1 year agoThis post is hidden because you reported it for abuse.
+Weetzie over 2 years agoThis post is hidden because you reported it for abuse.
 Show this postSorry, I'm a little late adding the next section of the Database Guidelines.
 I just added section 11:

-Weetzie 8 months agoThis post is hidden because you reported it for abuse.
+Weetzie about 1 year agoThis post is hidden because you reported it for abuse.
 Show this postAfter the recent Database Guidelines update, there are a few untranslated strings in the Format section of the Guidelines:

 Thanks to anyone who helps complete that section! :)